datapictechnology-create/DPReader/README.md

 3. Input web address of your Datapic to the reader to read at: datapictechnology.org.
 Or create a link to the address of your Datapic.

-READING DATAPICS USING REMOTE URL Link datapictechnology.org/STD DATAPIC READER.php?ImpImgAdd=['remote address of Datapic']
+READING DATAPICS USING REMOTE URL LINK

+datapictechnology.org/STD DATAPIC READER.php?ImpImgAdd=['remote address of Datapic']
 * YOU MUST OMIT 'http://www.' from the [remote address of your Datapic].
 This is added by the reader.